 That's where the space idea comes in.
 The proposal, explored in depth by physicist Rhett Allain for Wired, suggests that orbital data centers could fundamentally solve AI's energy equation.
 In space, facilities would have access to continuous, unfiltered solar radiation without Earth's atmospheric interference.
 No day-night cycles, no weather disruptions, just constant power generation.
 Even more compelling - the vacuum of space provides near-perfect cooling conditions, eliminating the massive energy overhead terrestrial data centers spend on HVAC systems.

 The timing couldn't be more critical for major cloud providers.
 Microsoft recently admitted its carbon emissions jumped 30% since 2020, largely due to AI infrastructure expansion.
-Google faces similar challenges, with data center energy use threatening to derail its net-zero commitments. is scrambling to secure power contracts across the U.S., but grid capacity constraints are forcing delays in new facility construction.
+Google faces similar challenges, with data center energy use threatening to derail its net-zero commitments.
+Amazon Web Services is scrambling to secure power contracts across the U.S., but grid capacity constraints are forcing delays in new facility construction.